reactjs/react.dev/content/docs/hooks-state.md

   const [todos, setTodos] = useState([{ text: 'Learn Hooks' }]);
 ```

-In the above component, we have `age`, `fruit`, or `todos` as local variables, and we can update them individually:
+In the above component, we have `age`, `fruit`, and `todos` as local variables, and we can update them individually:

 ```js
   function handleOrangeClick() {